zenparsing/chromium-futures/README.md

 ```

-A factory function is provided for easily adapting callback-based APIs:
+The factory function `MakeFuture<>` is provided for easily adapting callback-based APIs:

 ```cpp